How to Increase Handwriting Speed Through Occupational Therapy

 Comprehensive Approach to Handwriting Development

 A holistic approach to handwriting development through occupational therapy greatly enhances motor skills, thereby improving writing speed and legibility.
-Occupational therapy provides invaluable support in the development of handwriting, specifically targeting the needs of children struggling with the mechanical aspects of writing.
-This form of therapy focuses on ways to improve handwriting by using various techniques that guarantee letters are correctly formed and consistently spaced.
+Occupational therapy provides invaluable support in handwriting development, specifically targeting the needs of children struggling with the mechanical aspects of writing.
+This treatment focuses on improving handwriting by using various techniques that guarantee letters are correctly formed and consistently spaced.

 The benefits of occupational therapy in handwriting development include: